Monochrome Watches

 The new Toric Small Seconds

-Today, we’ll focus on the all-important Parmigiani Fleurier Toric Small Seconds.
+Today, we’ll focus on the all-important Parmigiani Fleurier Toric Small Seconds, which is at the centre of our video.
 But what is the Toric, and specifically, what is the new Toric?
-In a nutshell, it is the brand’s vision of a dress watch and a tribute to its roots.
+In a nutshell, and as explained by Terreni in the movie, it is the brand’s vision of a dress watch and a tribute to its roots.
 As Terrini said in the interview we conducted here, “a dress watch has to fit an outfit as you’re dressing up“.
 However, in modern days, the dress watch has changed simply because fashion and style have changed too.
 Even though it respects the codes of the collection, the Toric has become a statement of modern elegance.
 Discreet, textured and subdued, the sartorial codes and restrained touch of colours blend well with contemporary outfits.
 Like fine clothing, the branding is kept to a minimum, and the fabric is of high quality and timeless.

 With the Toric Small Seconds, Parmigiani Fleurier is redefining its time-only dress watch by using the codes of modern elegance.
 It’s not a mere remake of the existing models, yet it feels instantly Toric.
 The watch is all about masculine elegance and sophistication – and I know that, by saying such words, I might sound a bit pompous, but it is a reality in the present context.
 It is even more present in the colour palette chosen by the brand, which has a genuine sense of discreet originality and refinement.
 The choice of materials, with almost all parts made of precious metals, also aligns with this long-lasting vision.